 The evolution of metaphors and professional postures in the course of research with the field had effects not only on practices and a certain way of conceiving the function of services but also on identities, primarily my own.
 The autoethnographic approach to research and performative work constituted ways of exploration and dialogue between different parts of me (social professional, researcher in training, dancer).
-This was not the outcome of a predetermined project but was generated in the dance between complementary, antagonistic, cooperative and competing tensions that accompanied me during the months of research.
+This PhD course has enabled me to open myself up to the multiplicity that I am and to trust in a research process that can only in part be deliberate.